Reimbursements are payments made to employees for purchases for official business use (teaching, research, public service, patient care).

 - Non-Employees and Non-Students: Individuals who are NOT on active payroll status at UC Davis AND are NOT actively enrolled in classes at UC Davis.

-Reimbursements to Student Employees
+Reimbursements to Employees and Student Employees

-Reimbursements to Students
+Reimbursements to Students (NOT Student Employees)

 This option should be rarely used and should generally only be used for reimbursement of supplies (not for memberships, fees, or other types of reimbursements).
 The dollar limit for student reimbursements is $500.